 Give your kids options of what they would like in their trail mix.
 Letting your kids have a say in what they eat may improve their acceptance of it.

-Also, allowing them to taste-test ingredients they are unfamiliar with first and adding a small amount of sweet (like chocolate and/or marshmallows) goes a long way.
+Also, allowing kids to taste-test ingredients they are unfamiliar with first and adding a small amount of sweet (like chocolate and/or marshmallows) goes a long way.

 As for me, if adding a few mini marshmallows and chocolate chips or M&M's and pretzel balls means my kids will eat a variety of seeds and dried fruits, then I'm all for it.

-- Mix desired ingredients together and store in an airtight container.
+- Mix desired ingredients together in a large bowl and store in a big container that is airtight.

-- If your kids don't have an allergy to nuts, feel free to add some.
+- If your kids don't attend nut-free schools, don't have an allergy to nuts, and won't be around kids with nut allergies, feel free to add some of their favorite nuts.

 - This recipe is very flexible.
 If you don't have all of the ingredients, use what you have.